RahulSChand/Optical-Flow-Shape-Dataset/README.md

 # Optical-Flow-Shape-Dataset

-## Code to create shape data set for optical flow tasks on fly
+## Code to create data set for optical flow tasks on fly

+This code can be used to quickly generate optical flow data and test your models.
+To approximate the effectiveness of the model on more complex real world data you can run `data_shape_2.py` which creates dataset with greater occlusion.

 Each datapoint consist of two images with a randomly generated shape imposed on a black background and its calculated optical flow.